 The following fitness tests will be carried out:

 - Obstacle course – Don’t worry, this title is a little misleading.
 You will be required to run/jog in and out of a series of plastic cones within 34 seconds.
-Your jogging practise for the bleep test will more than cover any practise required here.
+Your jogging practice for the bleep test will more than cover any practice required here.

 - Riot shield test – You need to able to hold a 7kg shield in front of you, with one leg in front of the other, for 60 seconds.
 Any exercise that will strengthen your arms and upper body will be a good practise.